BlakeRain/blakerain.com/content/posts/overlays-with-custom-widgets-in-gtk.md

 tags:
   - python
   - gtk
-excerpt: In this post I show how to build a collapsible controls overlay in GTK, rendered over a simple custom widget.
 published: 2021-01-14T21:27:19.000Z
-cover: /content/Collapsible-Controls-Overlay-Demo_2102.png
+cover: /content/overlays-with-custom-widgets-in-gtk/cover.png
+---

+In this post I show how to build a collapsible controls overlay in GTK, rendered over a simple custom widget.

 ---

 Recently I've been building a GTK application that includes a custom drawing widget for editing a simple 2D map.
 When elements are selected in the map I wanted a nice way to edit those elements within the map itself.